neskoc/mqtt_arrowhead/doc/installation.md

 ### Removing AH cloud

-If you by any reason need to remove/reinstall AH cloud use the following comman `sudo apt install ~/Downloads/arrowhead-*.deb`
+If you by any reason need to remove/reinstall AH cloud use the following command
+`sudo apt install ~/Downloads/arrowhead-*.deb`

-I've so far done reinstall 2 times and I'm just preparing myself for the third one.
+I've so far done reinstallation 2 times and I'm just preparing myself for the third one.
 This time I'll be using same password for every part of the system (and make it simple for troubleshooting).

 ## certificates